 - Government: Legislating and enacting laws

 - Hospitals, Health practitioners and health care workers

 - Primary Prevention –

-- Action taken prior to the onset of disease, which removes the possibility that a disease will ever occur
+- The action was taken prior to the onset of disease, which removes the possibility that a disease will ever occur

 - Concept of positive health – An acceptable level of health that will enable every individual to lead a socially and economically productive life

-- Approaches for primary prevention for chronic diseases :
+- Approaches for primary prevention of chronic diseases :

 Population (mass) strategy –

 Directed at whole population irrespective of individual risk levels